-SMSF shall not be affected in its availability or robustness by incoming packets from other network elements that are manipulated or differing the norm.
+UDR shall be not affected in its availability or robustness by incoming packets, from other network elements, that are manipulated or differing the norm.
 This means that appropriate packets shall be detected as invalid and be discarded.
-The process shall not be affecting the performance of the SMSF.
+The process shall not be affecting the performance of UDR.
 This robustness shall be just as effective for a great mass of invalid packets as for individual or a small number of packets.